Contexts

 A connector is linked to a bank and a country.
 Connecting to ING in The

-Netherlands and with ING in Belgium does require two different connectors.
+Netherlands and with ING in Belgium requires two different connectors.

 A context holds all information required by a connector to communicate with the bank.
 That